benhpoh/Bulldozer-simulator/README.md

 # Bulldozer-simulator

+## Assumption
+If a command results in the simulation ending (eg: advance 4 results in removal of protected tree / exiting site), the entire command is disregarded.
+Costs will be calculated up to the last valid command.

+### Build log
+- Basic commands completed (left, right, advance, location, history)
+- CLI for program initiation complete.
+Next task: traversing the map vertically & horizontally
+- Execute command method completed.
+Manually tested, but how do I implement automated tests?
+- Map class completed.
+Next task: integration with Bulldozer class
+- Built bulldozer.map method to display the current map
+- CLI interface completed.
+Next task: build calculator for credit
+---

 ## To Do List
 - ~~Build Bulldozer Class with necessary commands~~
   - Build calculator to keep tabs on fuel and credits